-□ Follow DPH Surveillance Testing Guidance. □ In addition to the surveillance testing outlined above, the facility should immediately test any symptomatic resident or staff member.
-The facility may use the BinaxNOW tests or other FDA EUA-approved rapid antigen tests to perform such testing.
-See DPH BinaxNow Guidance.
+- □ Follow DPH Surveillance Testing Guidance. □ In addition to the surveillance testing outlined above, the facility should immediately test any symptomatic resident or staff member.
+The facility may use any FDA EUA-approved rapid antigen tests to perform such testing.
+See DPH Testing Guidance. - ☐ Following the identification of a new staff or residents case, see required outbreak testing outlined below